 (2) The holder of a manufacturer’s licence shall, in a permanent and legible manner, maintain a record in a form approved by the Commissioner setting out a description and the calibre of every firearm manufactured by him, the serial number imprinted on the firearm, and the date of manufacture and shall not later than the seventh day in each month lodge at the police station nearest to the premises named in his licence, or at such other place as the Commissioner may direct, a copy of that record for the preceding calendar month, whether or not any manufacture took place in that month.

-[Regulation 19 amended in Gazette 6 Dec 1996 p.
+[Regulation 19 amended: Gazette 6 Dec 1996 p.
 6804.]

 19A.
 Records for ammunition collector’s licence